-A job where you have to be suspicious of anyone you come across doesn’t sound like fun to me.
+A job where you must be suspicious of anyone you encounter doesn’t sound fun.

 Anyone can make mistakes.
 Many people have called me weird over the years.
 Maybe those people ought to be grateful that I never called them rude.

 I can look out of place now and then.
 I admit that.
 I can understand why cops have sometimes suspected me of being up to no good.
-They’ve had to check on me.
-It’s their job, right?
 Except the following incidents can sound comical.

 Here’s what I’ve learned from 4 times I got pulled over by the cops…

 Incident #1: Pulled Over for Having High Beams On

 December, 2001.
 Night time.
 It had been dark for several hours.
 My mom and I were out for a drive with our cat Sparky to look at the Christmas lights in the area.
 I was driving slowly, so admittedly, there was no need to have the high beams on.

 My mistake.
 A vehicle was driving toward us, going in the opposite direction.
 I didn’t turn off the high beams soon enough — another mistake.
 I turned the high beams off, but it was already too late.
 That vehicle passed us, turned around, and revealed itself to be a cop car.
 Flashing lights.
 Pull over.

 Ontario cop asked for my driver’s licence and checked that out.
 No criminal record.
 He had me get out of the car to see if I could walk straight lines and not stumble.
 He admitted that he was making sure I wasn’t drunk.
 I passed the walking and standing test.

 I wasn’t drunk.
 I was a 16-year-old kid who had been driving for less than a year.
 It was silly mistakes to have the high beams on at all and to have them on for a few seconds too long.